Skip to content

 Binary data operations

 When the original data is not important, a piece of binary data may be referred to as space.
+Without any abstraction performed by the operating system, the disk in your computer appears as a long sequence of bytes.

 Units